lionelmace/vpc-on-classic-vsi/vsi_is_provisioning_scripts.md

 ```
 {:codeblock}

 You can paste one of these examples directly into the **User Data** field.
-The user data is then available to the virtual server instance during provisioning.
+The user data is then available to the virtual server instance when it's created.

 For more Linux user data examples and information, see [Cloud config examples ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloudinit.readthedocs.io/en/18.5/topics/examples.html){:new_window}.